dfcastellanos/MEPLS/doc/main.md

 for simulating the plastic deformation of materials based on the combination of stochastic processes and solid mechanics.
 Its goal is to provide modular, efficient, and easy-to-use tools to build simulations for a broad range of physical scenarios.
-MEPLS abstracts away unnecessary complexity, allowing the user to focus on the physics of the model.
-Whenever possible, it uses existing well-established software, such as the [deal.II] library for the Finite Element Method.
+MEPLS abstracts away unnecessary complexity associated with the model implementation, allowing the user to focus on the physics of the problem.
 To achieve these goals, MEPLS is developed around three pillars:

   * **Efficient** — it is fully implemented in C++, with a back-end based on well-established efficient libraries such as deal.II and UMFPACK.